jmblog/color-themes-for-google-code-prettify/README.md

 ## Contributing

-Please read the [contribution guidelines](CONTRIBUTING.md) in order to make the contribution process easy and effective for everyone involved.
+Please read the [contribution guidelines](CONTRIBUTING.md) to make the contribution process easy and efficient for everyone involved.

 ## License
 Code released under [the MIT license](http://jmblog.mit-license.org/).